Table of Contents

-More than a second, she shattered the Namibian record of 50.42 from Beatrice Masilingi set last year on December 12, 2020, at AGN League 5 in Pretoria, Africa.
-Masilingi actually took second in this 400m with #2 in the world time for 2021 with 49.53 (almost 1 second off her previous national record).
-Masilingi is also another talent (born 2003).
-Both are not now in the favorite seat for the World Junior Championships in Kenya, later in the Tokyo Olympic Games.
+Masilingi took second in this 400m with #2 in the world time for 2021 with 49.53 (almost 1 second off her previous national record).
+Mailing is also another talent (born in 2003).
+Unfortunately, both are not in the favorite seat for the World Junior Championships in Kenya, later in the Tokyo Olympic Games.

 For Information on who has qualified for the Olympics in the Women’s 400 Meters

-PLEASE SHARE THIS ARTICLE
+SHARE THIS ARTICLE